Microsoft/ATADocs.pt-br/ATPDocs/install-atp-step5.md

 ## <a name="configure-sensor-settings"></a>Definir as configurações do sensor

-Após a instalação do sensor do ATP do Azure, execute as etapas a seguir para definir as configurações do sensor do ATP do Azure.
+Após a instalação do sensor do ATP do Azure, faça o seguinte para definir as configurações do sensor do ATP do Azure.

+1. Clique em **Iniciar** para abrir o navegador e entrar no portal do ATP do Azure.

-1. No portal do ATP do Azure, acesse **Configuração** e, na seção **Sistema**, selecione **Sensores**.
+2. No portal do ATP do Azure, acesse **Configuração** e, na seção **Sistema**, selecione **Sensores**.

     ![Imagem de definição das configurações do sensor](media/atp-sensor-config.png)

-2. Clique no sensor que deseja configurar e insira as seguintes informações:
+3. Clique no sensor que deseja configurar e insira as seguintes informações:

    ![Imagem de definição das configurações do sensor](media/atp-sensor-config-2.png)